OSGeo/gdal/doc/source/drivers/vector/dxf.rst

    belongs.
 -  ExtendedEntity (GDAL <= 2.2.x): The values of extended entity attributes all appended to form a single text field, where available.
--  RawCodeValues (GDAL >= 2.3.0): Only available when the configuration option :decl_configoption:`DXF_INCLUDE_RAW_CODE_VALUES` is set to TRUE.
-A string list containing all group codes and values that are not handled by the DXF reader.
+-  RawCodeValues (GDAL >= 2.3.0): A string list
+   containing all group codes and values that are not handled by the DXF reader.
+Only available when the configuration option :config:`DXF_INCLUDE_RAW_CODE_VALUES=TRUE`.

+   .. config:: DXF_INCLUDE_RAW_CODE_VALUES
+      :choices: TRUE, FALSE
+      :default: FALSE

    -  Linetype: Where available, the line type used for this entity.
 -  EntityHandle: The hexadecimal entity handle.
 A sort of feature id.
 -  Text: The text of labels.